darius/traitor/la-rouchefoucauld-maxims.md

 reestablished in another; when it thinks it's quitting its pleasure, it only suspends or alters it, and even when conquered and believing itself so, it finds triumph in its own defeat.
-See here the picture of ego, all life a great and lengthy agitation thereof.
+See here the portrait of ego, all life a great long agitation thereof.
 Picture it as the sea: the ego finding, in the waves' restless ebb and flow, a faithful expression of its turbulent succession of thoughts, and of its eternal movements.